sharmaabhishekk/sharmaabhishekk.github.io/_projects/passmap.md

 ![Sample](../images/11tegen11.png)

-Well, there's a lot going on here (and that threw me off a bit the first time I saw these in the wild) but let's take a closer look at what information it's supposed to convey to us.
+This is the popular version by @[11tegen11](https://twitter.com/11tegen11).
+At first glance, it might seem like there's a lot going on here (and that kinda threw me off a bit the first time I saw these in the wild) but let's take a closer look at what information it's supposed to convey to us.

 The two most important things of note are - the ***average position of the player***,